 It is pretty likely that at least one Japanese civilian will be willing to help you out in dealing with any confusing situation, but wouldn’t it be great to understand the basics?
 It could potentially save you a lot of trouble and give you more time to enjoy the experience of riding a train in Japan.

-Here is some important vocabulary that you will see and hear on trains and at train stations, as well as phrases in which the vocabulary is used.
+Here are some important words you will see and hear on trains and at train stations, as well as sentences in which the vocabulary is used.
 The below table provides the “romaji” (romanized) reading of the word, the Japanese text, and the meaning in English.
-Write them down, bookmark this page or, if you’re feeling like studying, try and commit them to memory.
+Write them down, bookmark this page or, if you are feeling like studying, try to memorize them.

 |Romanized Japanese||Japanese text||English meaning|